CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     >**Note:** You may be prompted to complete a 2-minute survey.
 Go ahead and select **No, thanks**.
 You may need to do this more than once.

 ## Task 2: Provision an Azure AI Services resource

+In this task, you will learn how to provision an Azure AI Services resource to enable AI-driven capabilities in your applications.

 Azure AI Services are cloud-based services that encapsulate artificial intelligence capabilities you can incorporate into your applications.
 You can provision individual Azure AI services resources for specific APIs (for example, **Language** or **Vision**), or you can provision a single **Azure AI Services** resource that provides access to multiple Azure AI services APIs through a single endpoint and key.
 In this case, you'll use a single **Azure AI Services** resource.